Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting

 \keywords{Causal Feature Selection \and Machine Learning \and Statistical Hurricane Intensity Prediction \and Tropical cyclones}

-\paragraph{Impact Statement}: {\normalfont As data-driven hurricane forecasting tools become more sophisticated, it is critical to ensure that they make accurate forecasts for the right reasons, especially for tropical storms not included during training.
-Here, we use a technique called multidata causal discovery, which identifies a unique set of predictors driving hurricane intensity changes over the next five days by analyzing multiple realizations of the same underlying phenomenon: tropical storm in the North Atlantic.
-Adding these predictors to an operationally used statistical hurricane intensity prediction scheme improves forecasting accuracy.
+\paragraph{Impact Statement}: {\normalfont As data-driven tropical cyclone (TC) forecasting tools become more sophisticated, it is critical to ensure that they make accurate forecasts for the right reasons, especially for TCs not included during training.
+Here, we use a technique called multidata causal discovery, which identifies a unique set of predictors driving TC intensity changes over the next five days by analyzing multiple realizations of the same underlying phenomenon: TCs in the North Atlantic.
+Adding these predictors to an operationally used statistical TC intensity prediction scheme improves accuracy of forecasts.
 This shows that selecting predictors based on cause-and-effect, not just correlation, can result in improved forecasts that are more generalizable as well as interpretable, since the causally discovered predictors are physically consistent.}